Edinburgh-Genome-Foundry/blabel/README.rst

 **Python code**

-In your Python script, create a ``LabelWriter`` linked to the two files above, and feed it a list of of dicts ("records"), one for each label to print :
+In your Python script, create a ``LabelWriter`` linked to the two files above, and feed it a list of of dicts ("records"), one for each label to print:

 .. code:: python